dan1elt0m/polymo/README.md

 This comes with all UI deps such as pyspark

-Running Polymo on a  spark cluster doesn't require these UI deps.
+Running Polymo on a spark cluster usually doesn't require these UI deps.
 In that case, just install the bare minimum deps with
 ```bash
 pip install polymo